Lapin0t/phd-manuscript/main/04_ogs.typ

 So how would we go about to define composition?
-Although we have not yet talked about it, composition is quite a natural thing to do and makes sense for any game as introduced in @ch-game, after all, games exist to be played!
+Although we have not yet talked about it, composition is quite a natural thing to do and makes sense for any game as introduced in @ch-game.
+After all, games exist to be played!
 Forgetting about OGS for a second, intuitively, composition works by inspecting the beginning of the active strategy, searching for the first _return_ or _visible_ move.
 In case of a $itree.retF th r$ move, composition ends, returning the